hoijui/sent/README.md

 sent is a simple plaintext presentation tool.

-sent does not need latex, libreoffice or any other fancy file format, it uses plaintext files and png images.
+sent does not need latex, libreoffice or any other fancy file format, it uses plaintext files to describe the slides and can include images via farbfeld.
 Every paragraph represents a slide in the presentation.

 The presentation is displayed in a simple X11 window.
 The content of each slide is automatically scaled to fit the window and centered so you also don't have to worry about alignment.
 Instead you can really concentrate on the content.

+Dependencies

+You need Xlib to build sent and the farbfeld[0] tools installed to use images in your presentations.

 Demo